We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 It’s the most common choice for engagement rings because of its simplistic design and the way it doesn’t draw attention away from the main diamond.

-In most cases, the diamond is held in place by three to six prongs.
+In most cases, the diamond is held in place by three, four, or six prongs.
 Fewer prongs mean less security for the diamond, but it does maximize its exposure to improve light performance.

 For example, this knife edge solitaire ring from James Allen, the vendor where I bought my wife’s engagement ring, holds the round-cut diamond with four prongs.